jwilger/kookaburra/README.markdown

 `Kookaburra::APIDriver`, `Kookaburra::UIDriver` and
 `Kookaburra::UIDriver::UIComponent` rely on the Application Driver layer to interact with your application.
-In the case of the `APIDriver`, Kookaburra uses `Kookaburra::RackDriver` to send HTTP requests to your application.
+In the case of the `APIDriver`, Kookaburra uses the [Patron] [Patron] library to send HTTP requests to your application.
 The `UIDriver` and `UIComponent` rely on whatever is passed to `Kookaburra.new` as the `:browser` option.
 Presently, we have only used Capybara as the application driver for Kookaburra.

 It's possible that something other than Capybara could be passed in, as long as that something presented the same API.
 In reality, using something other than